errai/errai-tutorial/README.md

 Code and Refresh (development mode)
 ----------------

-You should now be able to start the demo in dev mode with this single command:
+Using GWT DevMode, it is possible to instantly view changes to client code by simply refreshing the browser window.
+You should be able to start the demo in dev mode with this single command:

     % mvn clean gwt:run

 When the GWT Dev Mode window opens, press "Launch Default Browser" to start the app.

-To debug in dev mode, set up two remote debuggers: one on port 8000 for the client-side code, and one on port 8001 for the server-side code.
+To debug in development mode, set up two remote debuggers: one on port 8000 for the client-side code, and one on port 8001 for the server-side code.
 Then:
 * Run `mvn clean gwt:debug`
 * Start your server remote debugger
 * Start your client remote debugger
 * Press "Launch Default Browser"

-Using GWT DevMode, it is possible to instantly view changes to client code by refreshing the browser window.
-See our dev mode guide [here](tutorial-guide/DEVELOP.adoc) for instructions on setting up dev mode and other details.
+See our development guide [here](tutorial-guide/DEVELOP.adoc) for more instructions on setting up dev mode and other details.

 Build and deploy as native app to your mobile device
 -----------------------------------------------------